DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 /us/quiz-results/:id
 ```

-The `:id` route parameter corresponds to the Contentful `LinkBlock` entry containing the quiz result content.
-Please only edit the quiz entries that link to these entries only if necessary, as they are configured delicately by manually entering JSON.
+The page expects the `:id` route parameter to be the ID of one of the Link Action entries referenced by the Quiz's `resultBlocks` multi-value reference field.
+Please avoid editing the Quiz entries if possible, as they are delicately configured (deleting one of the `LinkAction` entries referenced by the `resultBlocks` field would not be pretty).

 **Production**